OWASP/www-staff/projects/201910-marketing.md

 * 0 membership has expired – supporting open source security, stress the importance, non-profit, membership is important
 * -3 days after membership has expired – sorry decided not to rejoin, make a small donation
-* -7 after membership has expired
+* -60 Day after expiration - "we miss you"

 ## Blogs/Spotlights for publishing on the OWASP web (Goal #3)